ndhhh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to record grade of a specific student in the list, inputting test name and score
+1. User requests to record grade of a specific student in the list, inputting test name and score.
-2. CadetHQ updates student's record
+2. CadetHQ updates student's record.
-3. CadetHQ displays student's grade
+3. CadetHQ displays student's grade.

     Use case ends.